bucsspring2024/final-project-ramen/README.md

 ## Project Description

-You are an airbender who is getting attacked by arrows.
-However, you have your glider to defend you from these arrows.
+You are a hero who is getting attacked by arrows.
+However, you have your trusty staff and your slithering companion to defend you from these arrows.
 The question is how long can you last?

 ***